Snowflake-Labs/sfquickstarts/site/sfguides/src/coherent_spark_connector/coherent_spark_connector.md

 ### 1. Can I execute Spark functions against the data from another database?

 Functions imported in the Spark synchronization process are ready for cross-database access.
-Snowflake users can execute Spark functions against the data from another database in the same cloud warehouse when the query contains the full naming conversion, for example: `database.schema.function-name` / `database.schema.procedure-name)`.
+Snowflake users can execute Spark functions against the data from another database in the same cloud warehouse when the query contains the full naming conversion (`database.schema.function-name` / `database.schema.procedure-name)`, e.g.

 ```sql
 SELECT SPARK_CONNECTOR.SPARK.BLACKSCHOLES_VARIANT(90, 0.5, 0.9, 56, 0.5);